Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: Scalability Experiments

 \section{Scalability Experiments}

-The practical value of model growth depends on its scalability, since training larger models comes with proportionally higher sunk costs.
-To this end, we scale our experiments to a 17B-parameter MoE model, which we progressively grow to a 70B model over one trillion training tokens.
-This large-scale experiment demonstrates the robustness and effectiveness of our proposed methods.
+The practical utility of model growth depends on its scalability, particularly as training larger models entails substantially higher sunk costs.
+To evaluate this, we scale our framework to a 17B-parameter MoE model, which is progressively expanded to 70B parameters over one trillion training tokens.
+This large-scale validation underscores the robustness and effectiveness of our growth paradigm in real-world, high-compute scenarios.

-We employ the same growth techniques introduced in \cref{section:growth method}.
-As a preliminary step, we re-validate our findings on depth growth at the 17B scale.
-The 17B base model's architecture is a scaled-up version of the 3B model, while the complete architectural and training details are available in Appendix \ref{appendix:detailed_training_setting}.
-The results, shown in \cref{fig:inter_vs_stack_17B}, confirm that the interposition method remains superior to the stack method, further substantiating our central insight regarding the growth of converged checkpoints.
+Following the methodologies in \cref{section:growth method}, we first re-examine our findings on depth growth at the 17B scale.
+The 17B base model (2.1B activated parameters) serves as a scaled-up version of the 3B architecture; comprehensive architectural and training specifications are detailed in Appendix \ref{appendix:detailed_training_setting}.
+We pre-train this model with $7 \times 10^{21}$ FLOPs (approximately $13 \times F_c$, $F_c \approx 5.3 \times 10^{20}$), ensuring a state of deep convergence.
+We then compare the ``stacking" and ``interpositional" methods.
+As illustrated in \cref{fig:inter_vs_stack_17B}, the interpositional method consistently outperforms stacking, further substantiating our insight that preserving learned structural patterns is critical when expanding well-converged models.

-In this scalability experiment, we first expand the model's depth to increase its functional capacity, then broaden its width to enhance expert specialization.
-This is also a good example to validate the independence and orthogonality of our proposed two growth method.
-First, we train the initial 17B model (with 4 activated experts) for approximately 600B tokens.
-At this point, we perform \textbf{Depth Growth}, increasing the number of layers from 28 to 54, which results in a 35B model.
-After training this intermediate model for an additional 300B tokens, we perform \textbf{Width Growth}, doubling the number of experts from 96 to 192.
-This yields the final 70B model, which is then trained for another 100B tokens.
-The complete training loss curve and downstream evaluation results are presented in \cref{fig:17B_loss_full} and \cref{fig:17B_accuracy}, respectively.
+In this scalability study, we sequentially expand the model’s depth and width to enhance its functional capacity and expert specialization, respectively.
+Leveraging the orthogonality demonstrated in \cref{subsection:discussion_between_depth_and_width}, this tiered growth strategy allows us to achieve significant scaling without the prohibitive cost of redundant experimentation.
+The process begins with the initial 17B model (6 / 96 experts activated) trained for approximately 600B tokens.
+We first apply Depth Growth, doubling the layers from 28 to 56 to produce a 35B intermediate model.
+Following an additional 300B tokens of training, we execute Width Growth, doubling the expert count from 96 to 192.
+This results in the final 70B configuration, which is trained for a final 100B tokens (achieving total 1T tokens).
+The comprehensive training loss trajectory and downstream performance metrics are detailed in \cref{fig:17B_loss_accuracy_full}.